chikondibanda/chikondibanda/README.md

 - 👋 Hi, I’m @chikondibanda
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in UI and frontend development
 - 👨‍💻 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on web design project or Vue project
 - 📫 You can reach on Instagram at @chikondibanda_

 <!---